osaroo3/fitness-palace-ci-project5/README.md

 ## Project goals

 The goal of this project is to build a fitness subscription application with features such as user's ability to join a fitness community and purchase exercise plans and merchandise.
-Also, for site owner to be able to build an active community around the product based on subscription and individual payments model, sell exercise and nutrition plans, nutrition and exercise products.
+Also, for site owner to be able to build an active community around the product, based on subscription and individual payments model.
+Sell exercise and nutrition plans, nutrition and exercise products.

 ## Marketing strategy